Identification

 • where the examination is a medical examination, carried out by a registered medical practitioner or such other suitably qualified medical professional as may be prescribed.

-The consent of the applicant and/or the adult responsible for him or her including an employee or other person appointed by Tusla is required for the age examination.
-Section 24(6) IPA requires that the best interests of the child is a primary consideration when applying Section 24.
+The consent of the applicant and/or the adult responsible for them including an employee or other person appointed by Tusla is required for the age examination.
+Section 24(6) IPA requires that the best interest of the child is a primary consideration when applying Section 24.
 Section 25 also provides for an age examination to take place under the direction of a member of the Garda Síochána (national police) or immigration officer if they request the Minister to carry out such an examination when an applicant in detention appears to be under the age of 18 years.
 Detention for unaccompanied children is prohibited but detention may occur under Section 20(7)(a) IPA if two officials – two members of the Garda Síochána or immigration officers, or one member of the Garda Síochána and one immigration officer – believe the applicant is over 18 years pending an age examination.

-The immigrant support organisation, Nasc, previously highlighted the ‘considerable concerns about Tusla’s age assessment procedures’, more specifically connected to the fact that no sufficient guarantees are in place with respect to age assessment procedures.
-The organisation was made aware of cases in which age disputed minors were accommodated in Direct Provision centres, with no access to appeal the initial age assessment, which is usually conducted at the frontiers of the State, and therefore unable to access the support and aftercare provided to separated children.
-[7] Neither the IPO nor Tusla collect statistics on age assessments conducted in Ireland.[8]
+The immigrant support organisation, Nasc, has previously highlighted the ‘considerable concerns about Tusla’s age assessment procedures’, more specifically connected to the fact that no sufficient guarantees are in place with respect to age assessment procedures.
+The organisation was made aware of cases in which age disputed minors were accommodated in Direct Provision centres, with no access to appeal the initial age assessment, which is usually conducted at the frontiers of the State, and therefore unable to access the support and aftercare provided to separated children.[6]
+Neither the IPO nor Tusla collect statistics on age assessments conducted in Ireland.[7]

 In correspondence with the Irish Refugee Council in February 2022, it was confirmed that Tusla does not currently have a national policy or approved internal guidelines on age-assessments for use in determining the age of unaccompanied minors or separated children referred from IPO or Dublin Airport.
 The reason given for this was that there exists no provision in legislation for Tulsa to conduct such assessments.
 The relevant legislation for undertaking such assessments is the International Protection Act 2015, which confers the responsibility for conducting age assessments on the Minister for Justice.
 Thus, according to Tusla, the conducting of such assessments is not part of its statutory function.[8]